Destination | Nepal |

 Accommodation during the trek

-Annapurna Circuit Package includes twelve nights lodge to lodge stay at trekking regions and one night at Pokhara hotel.
+Annapurna Circuit Package includes twelve nights lodge to lodge stay at trekking regions and one night in a Pokhara hotel.
 We will be staying for a total of 12 nights - 7 nights room with attached bathroom in Jagat, Dharapani, Chame, Pisang, Muktinath, Tatopani, and Ghorepani.
 5 nights standard rooms - Bhulbhule, Manang (2 nights), Yak Kharka, Thorang Phedi (twin sharing room).

-We will spend a one-night at a hotel in Pokhara with an attached bathroom, TV, 24 hours hot water, power, and laundry facility.
+We will spend a one-night at a hotel in Pokhara with an attached bathroom, TV, 24-hour hot water, power, and laundry facility.
+Solo trekkers will have a single private room with an attached bathroom in the available lodges.

 You might require two nights of hotel stays in Kathmandu before and after the trek, which is not included in the package.
 Kathmandu has a wide range of hotels for all budgets and tastes.